1 in 5 local election officials say they're likely to quit before 2024

 For the past two years, the people who run America's elections have been sounding the alarm.

-The polarized voting environment that's come out of the 2020 election has led to near daily harassment and death threats for some election officials, and made the profession unsustainable for many.
+The polarized voting environment that has come out of the 2020 election has led to near daily harassment and death threats for some election officials and made the profession unsustainable for many.

 A new survey of local election officials released Thursday by the Brennan Center for Justice found that 1 in 5 local election administrators say they are likely to leave their jobs before the 2024 presidential election.